orris27/computer_science_notes/english/writing.md

 22. 提问题: raise questions
 23. 分散: be distracted by social media or computer games
 24. 合作: everyone has his or her own strengths and weaknesses
-25. 课程: required courses = compulsory courses ~ selective courses = optional courses,
+25. 课程: required courses = compulsory courses ~ selective courses = optional courses, set the courses as selective courses
 26. 雇佣: hire more professors
 27. 设备: purchase more equipment and build more labs
 28. 费用: the expenditure will increase dramatically, the school budget is not unlimited, may cause deficit